 The following resources will help you get started learning more about your diagnosis and our available treatments:

-- Center for Shared Decision Making – we are right there with you when you need to make a difficult health care decision.
+- Shared decision-making – We are right there with you when you need to make a difficult healthcare decision.

 Learn about other opportunities available to you